huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] 7
 - [x] 5

-#### "The Amarakosha" is a Sanskrit document that serves as an early verison of what?
+#### "The Amarakosha" is a Sanskrit document that serves as an early version of what?

 - [ ] An atlas
-- [x] A theasaurus
+- [x] A thesaurus
 - [ ] An encyclopedia

 #### What makes the "Trapper" part of the Trapper Keeper?